hbctraining/scRNA-seq_online/lessons/09_merged_SC_marker_identification.md

 View(cluster0_ann_markers)
 ```

+***

+**Exercise**

+In the previous lesson, we identified cluster 9 as FCGR3A+ monocytes by inspecting the expression of known cell markers FCGR3A and MS4A7.
+Use `FindConservedMarkers()` function to find conserved markers for cluster 9.
+What do you observe?
+Do you see FCGR3A and MS4A7 as highly expressed genes in cluster 9?

+***

 ### Running on multiple samples

 The function `FindConservedMarkers()` **accepts a single cluster at a time**, and we could run this function as many times as we have clusters.
 However, this is not very efficient.
 Instead we will first create a function to find the conserved markers including all the parameters we want to include.
 We will also **add a few lines of code to modify the output**.
 Our function will: